vmware/dscr-for-vmware/CODING_GUIDELINES.md

   }
  ```

-For every VMware.Vim type you use, you need to provide .NET implementation of that type in the [VMware.Vim Module File](https://github.com/vmware/dscr-for-vmware/blob/master/Source/VMware.vSphereDSC/Tests/Unit/TestHelpers/VMware.VimAutomation.Core/VMware.VimAutomation.Core.psm1).
+For every VMware.Vim type you use, you need to provide .NET implementation of that type in the [VMware.VimAutomation.Core Test Module File](https://github.com/vmware/dscr-for-vmware/blob/master/Source/VMware.vSphereDSC/Tests/Unit/TestHelpers/VMware.VimAutomation.Core/VMware.VimAutomation.Core.psm1).
  ```powershell
   <#
   Mock types of VMware.Vim assembly for the purpose of unit testing.